-- Supporting project management and capacity building through the development of a monitoring and evaluation system, and support to the decentralization of the education sector management and community participation in the decision making and school governance.
+- Supporting project management and capacity building through the development of a monitoring and evaluation system, support to the decentralization of the education sector management and community participation in the decision making and school governance.

-While previous GPE funding had focused primarily on access, the current GPE program is focused on increasing quality.
-The funding has begun contributing to progress in the education sector through the following results:
+While previous GPE funding focused primarily on access, the current GPE program is geared to increasing quality.
+The funding has begun contributing to progress in the education sector with the following results:

-- 98% of schools now have quality improvement plans and have received grants for their implementation
+- All primary schools (8,135 in 2016) now have quality improvement plans and have received grants for their implementation.

 - 98% of schools have functional school management committees that are fully trained and involved in school governance, compared to 10% in 2012

-- 190 new schools have been constructed to improve access in remote areas.
+- 190 out of 200 new schools have been constructed to improve access to primary education in remote areas.